cooper-org/cooper/docs/source/optim.rst

-You must instantiate the scheduler for the learning rate used by each ``primal_optimizer`` and call the scheduler's ``step`` method explicitly, as is usual in Pytorch.
+You must instantiate the scheduler for the learning rate used by each ``primal_optimizer`` and call the scheduler's ``step`` method explicitly, as is usual in PyTorch.
 See :py:mod:`torch.optim.lr_scheduler` for details.

 Dual learning rate scheduler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~